PrimeSolar/unison/README.md

-# unison
+# Unison

-"Unison" is a unique dating app that focuses on fostering harmonious connections between individuals based on compatibility in various aspects of life.
+&nbsp;&nbsp;Unison is a unique dating app that focuses on fostering harmonious connections between individuals based on compatibility in various aspects of life.